-During the first three months of 2007, financing activities provided \$222,000 in cash, primarily from proceeds from the exercise of stock options.
-Cash provided by financing activities for the first three months of 2006 totaled \$3,856,000, primarily due to borrowing against our line of credit and to proceeds from the exercise of stock options.
+During the first six months of 2007, our financing activities provided \$2,474,000 in cash, primarily due to proceeds from the exercise of stock options.
+During the first six months of 2006, our financing activities provided \$1,351,000 in cash, which was also primarily due to proceeds from the exercise of stock options.